An important foreword:

 Psalms 110:1 ADONAI says to my Lord, "Sit at my right hand, until I make your enemies your footstool."
 2 ADONAI will send your powerful scepter out from Tziyon, so that you will rule over your enemies around you.
 3 On the day your forces mobilize, your people willingly offer themselves in holy splendors from the womb of the dawn; the dew of your youth is yours.
 4 ADONAI has sworn it, and he will never retract - "You are a cohen forever, to be compared with Malki-Tzedek."
 (Stern's)

 The sacrifice: Innocent animals were sacrificed under the Mosaic covenant.
-But, under the new covenant, Yeshua Himself is the Sacrifice, thus fulfilling the foreshadowing of Psalm 40, which relates to animal sacrifice:
+But, under the new covenant, the blood of Yeshua redeemed us, thus fulfilling the foreshadowing of Psalm 40, which relates to animal sacrifice:

 Psalm 40:7 Sacrifices and grain offerings you don't want; burnt offerings and sin offerings you don't demand.
 Instead, you have given me open ears; 8 so then I said, "Here I am!
 I'm coming!
 In the scroll of a book it is written about me.
 9 Doing your will, my God, is my joy; your Torah is in my inmost being.
 (Stern's)

-We need to remember, as Paul said, Yeshua was our final SIN offering, and the only way to obtain eternal life is to believe in His shed blood on the cross.
-When Torah observant believers talk about "walking in Torah" and keeping the feasts, however, people jump to conclusions and accuse of us doing it in order to receive eternal life; this is absolutely not true.
-Man is not "saved" by works!
-We must keep Torah because YHWH commanded it; and because we want to (once it is written on our hearts); and because God never "did away with" His original divine teaching and instruction!
+We need to remember, as Paul said, Yeshua offered/martyred himself, and the only way to obtain eternal life is to believe that he IS YHWH's Divine Messiah.
+When Torah observant believers talk about "walking in Torah" and keeping the feasts, however, people jump to conclusions and accuse of us doing it in order to receive eternal life - which is absolutely NOT true.
+Man is not "saved" by works alone!
+We must obey God's Torah because HE commanded it; and because keeping it is what makes us holy/set apart!

 Matthew 5:17 "Don't think that I have come to abolish the Torah or the Prophets.
 I have come not to abolish but to complete.
 18 Yes indeed!
 I tell you that until heaven and earth pass away, not so much as a yud or a stroke will pass from the Torah - not until everything that must happen has happened.
 19 So whoever disobeys the least of these mitzvot and teaches others to do so will be called the least in the Kingdom of Heaven.
 But whoever obeys them and so teaches will be called great in the Kingdom of Heaven.
 20 For I tell you that unless your righteousness is far greater than that of the Torah-teachers and P'rushim, you will certainly not enter the Kingdom of Heaven!"
 (Stern's)